Admissions Review

 These are public universities funded primarily by their state governments, with a mission to educate residents of that state.
 They charge in-state students very low tuition (often $15,000-$20,000) but charge out-of-state and international students close to full sticker price.

-Why Public Ivies look attractive — and why the math is misleading for Korean students
+Why Public Ivies look attractive, and why the math misleads international students

-The marketing pitch is: "Get an Ivy-quality education for half the price."
-For an in-state student in California or Michigan or Virginia, that's roughly true.
+The marketing pitch: "Get an Ivy-quality education for half the price."
+For an in-state student in California, Michigan, or Virginia, that's roughly true.
 UCLA at $35,000 in-state is dramatically cheaper than Yale at $90,000, and the academic quality is competitive in many fields.

-For a Korean student, the math is completely different:
+For an international student, the math is completely different:

 • You pay out-of-state tuition, not in-state